cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 2. The output size of the Hash function SHOULD be long enough to produce a key for MAC of suitable length.
 For example, if MAC is HMAC-SHA256, then `Nh` could be 32 bytes.

+## AKE Implementations

+This function is implemented as
+  DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.

 # Application Considerations {#app-considerations}